27-Year-Old Linebacker – Green Bay Packers

 Nick Perry Contract Information:

-Signed a four-year deal with the Packers in May of 2012.
+Signed a five-year, $60 million contract with the Packers in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Nick Perry – simply subscribe now.